cjlin1/simpleNN/Python/README.md

 ### Newton Method

-1. **--s**: number of samples used in the subsampled Gauss-Newton matrix.
+1. **--GNsize**: number of samples used in the subsampled Gauss-Newton matrix.
 ```
---s 5000
+--GNsize 5000
 ```

 ### SGD